Mardin, Turkey - Travel

 Tebbuli (Tabbouleh): Parsley Bulgur Salad

-Don’t forget to taste a homemade Assyrian local wine variety called Mardin Suryani Sarabi at Gabriel Silver and Gold shop!
-This unique beverage is slightly sweet yet, somehow, slightly spicy as well - offering an unforgettable tasting experience to wine connoisseurs.
+Do not forget to taste a homemade Assyrian local wine variety called Mardin Suryani Sarabi at Gabriel Silver and Gold shop!
+This unique beverage is slightly sweet yet slightly spicy, offering an unforgettable taste experience for wine connoisseurs.

 Vegetarian Restaurants